Dutch units of measurement: Standards

-On 30 October 2006 the Weights and Measures Act was replaced by the Metrology Act.
-The organisation currently responsible for weights and measures in the Netherlands is a private company called the Nederlands Meetinstituut (NMi).
+On 30 October 2006, the Weights and Measures Act was replaced by the Metrology Act.
+The organisation currently responsible for weights and measures in the Netherlands is a private company called VSL (Van Swinden Laboratories) formerly known as the Nederlands Meetinstituut (NMi).
 Literally, this means "Dutch Institute of Measures", but the organisation uses its Dutch name in English.
 The company was created in 1989 when the Metrology Service (Dienst van het IJkwezen) was privatised.
-At first the sole shareholder was the Dutch government, but in 2001 the sole shareholder became TNO Bedrijven, a holding company for TNO, the Dutch Organisation for Applied Scientific Research.
+At first, the sole shareholder was the Dutch government, but in 2001 the sole shareholder became TNO Bedrijven, a holding company for TNO, the Dutch Organisation for Applied Scientific Research.